 How to Do the Yoga Auspicious Posture (Svastikasana)

+The svastikasana improves the flexibility of the hips, knees, and ankles and also strengthens the back.
 The following instructions help you get the hang of this posture.

-Sit on the floor with your legs straight out in front of you; place your hands on the floor beside your hips with your palms down and fingers pointing forward.
+Sit on the floor with your legs straight out in front of you; place your hands on the floor beside your hips, with your palms down and fingers pointing forward.

 Shake your legs up and down a few times to get the kinks out.